 The original ALUS concept paper was followed by a 2004 proposal, “ALUS: The Farmer’s Conservation Plan,” co-written by Dr. Robert Bailey (Delta Waterfowl Foundation) and Dave Reid (Norfolk Land Stewardship Council, who would later serve as ALUS Canada’s Eastern Hub Manager and Director of Research).
 This document laid out the original principles of the program and is still fondly referred to as the “ALUS Bible.”

 Canada’s first-ever ALUS pilot project took place from 2006 to 2009 in the Rural Municipality of Blanshard, Manitoba, located within the Little Saskatchewan River Conservation District.
 Funded by the Provincial Government and The W. Garfield Weston Foundation, the pilot was led by Keystone Agricultural Producers, Manitoba’s largest farm organization, and strongly supported the Delta Waterfowl Foundation, an organization that ALUS Canada proudly recognizes as a Foundational Partner.

 In September 2007, ALUS launched in Ontario—specifically, in Norfolk County, the heart of tobacco farm country.
-Norfolk County now has the oldest continuously running ALUS program in Canada.
+Today, ALUS Norfolk remains the oldest continuously running ALUS program in Canada.

 As word spread about ALUS, provincial officials from Prince Edward Island met with ALUS Norfolk and, in 2008, implemented the program province-wide.
 Prince Edward Island is the first and only jurisdiction in Canada with a provincially-supported ALUS program, co-managed by the P.E.I.
 Department of Agriculture and Fisheries and the P.E.I.
 Department of Communities, Land and Environment.